 Information about applying for RSA Fellowship

-We are a values based inclusive global community of changemakers and welcome applications from people of all backgrounds who are committed to positively impacting social change.
+We are a values based inclusive global community of changemakers and welcome applications from individuals of all backgrounds who are committed to positively impacting social change.

 If you share our vision of a world where everyone can participate in creating a better future, then we would be delighted to hear from you.